p3r7/blog/_posts/2020-09-09-instant-ansible-control-node.md

 VMs are generally slow to create, as you basically install the OS yourself.

-Luckily, once a type of instance as been created once, it can be saved as a template for quicker spawning new instances.
+Luckily, once a type of instance as been created once, it can be saved as a template for quicker spawning of new instances.
 This is pretty analogous to container images.

 [Vagrant](https://www.vagrantup.com/) is a wrapper tool around [popular virtualization technologies](https://www.vagrantup.com/docs/providers)[^2] that provide a unified syntax for declaring and spawning VMs from templates.